John Caulker: Early life

 Caulker was born in Freetown, Sierra Leone.
 Before the Sierra Leonean Civil War (1991–2002) started, Caulker lived with his mother there.
 Caulker and his family fled from Songo in 1995 because the Revolutionary United Front (RUF) had reached Songo.
 Caulker became an activist in the early 1990s, around the same time as the war started.

 He was a MSC Criminal Justice Student at University of Leicester UK in 2005 and 2006.

 Early career

 In the mid 1990s, Caulker founded the Forum of Conscience.
 He would dress in jeans and long T-shirts and enter rebel camps to interview the fighters and record their wartime stories.
 Afterwards, risking his life, John would provide information to Amnesty International to ensure that peoples outside of Sierra Leone could differentiate gossip from facts.

 Caulker was then a senior fellow at Catalyst for Peace from its inception in 2003 by Elisabeth Hoffman.
 It was created to help everyday citizens impact their communities.
 This organization helped him realize his mission to help communities in Sierra Leone affected by the civil war by setting up his own NGO.

 Fambul Tok

 In 2007, he founded a nongovernmental organization in Freetown, Sierra Leone, to promote peace in post-civil war Sierra Leone through storytelling.
 It is called Fambul Tok (Krio for "Family Talk") and he is its executive director.

+A documentary was made in 2011 about the organization.